|Alias||The King in Highgarden|

 A Game of Thrones

-While Robert's procession is returning from Winterfell, Renly meets up with them, accompanied by Ser Barristan Selmy, Lord Commander of the Kingsguard, and the King's Justice, Ser Ilyn Payne.
+While King Robert I's procession is returning from Winterfell, Renly meets up with them, accompanied by Ser Barristan Selmy, Lord Commander of the Kingsguard, and the King's Justice, Ser Ilyn Payne.
 Deeply amused by Prince Joffrey Baratheon's accusations against Arya Stark's direwolf Nymeria, Renly is forced to leave the room, laughing at the thought of Joffrey being disarmed and beaten by a girl smaller and younger than him.

 Renly performs well in the Hand's tourney, losing to the Hound, Sandor Clegane.
 Renly is quite popular with the smallfolk due to his good looks, friendly ways and charisma.
 Renly shows Lord Eddard Stark a painted portrait of Margaery Tyrell and asks if she looks like Lyanna Stark; Eddard is puzzled by this but states the girl looks nothing like Lyanna.
-Renly and Loras Tyrell want Robert to take Loras's sister, Margaery Tyrell, as his new queen and they think if Margaery looks like Lyanna it would make the plan easier.
+Renly and Ser Loras Tyrell want Robert to take Loras's sister, Margaery Tyrell, as his new queen and they think if Margaery looks like Lyanna it would make the plan easier.

 A Clash of Kings

 After Robert's death, through his charisma and familiarity with his Stormlands bannermen, Renly manages to win support from many houses, despite his elder brother Stannis Baratheon having the better claim.
-Renly also wins the support of the powerful Tyrells and many of their bannermen through a secret love affair with Loras and a marriage to his sister Margaery.
+Renly also wins the support of the powerful Tyrells and many of their bannermen through a secret love affair with Ser Loras and a marriage to his sister Margaery.
 Renly crowns himself King of the Seven Kingdoms at Highgarden, with his claim to the Iron Throne backed by the largest army in the War of the Five Kings.

 Renly spends a great deal of time moving through the south, gaining support and men while waiting for the right moment to strike.
 He hosts tourneys for his men, including a great melee at Bitterbridge, and blocks the food supply to King's Landing, causing the capital to suffer starvation.
-All the while he waits for the Lannister and Starks to wear each other down.
+All the while he waits for the Lannisters and Starks to wear each other down.
 Brienne of Tarth, who is infatuated with Renly, joins the Rainbow Guard to be close to him.

 Renly's plan goes awry, however, when Stannis besieges Storm's End, forcing Renly to respond.
-The northern envoy, Catelyn Stark, convinces the men to parley, but Renly makes light of the situation, refusing to back down from his claim and advising his older brother to give up and eat a peach.
+The northern envoy, Catelyn Tully, convinces the men to parley, but Renly makes light of the situation, refusing to back down from his claim and advising his older brother to give up and eat a peach.
 While preparing for battle with his brother's forces the next dawn, Renly is slain by an animated shadow conjured by his brother's sorceress adviser, Melisandre.
 Loras's brother, Ser Garlan Tyrell, later wears Renly's armor in the Battle of the Blackwater to make it appear that Renly's ghost has returned for vengeance against the kinslaying Stannis.

 A Storm of Swords